 - Central village location

 Located in the heart of Ticehurst village this charming end of terrace period cottage is within easy walking distance to shops, amenities and footpaths offering beautiful countryside walks including Bewl Reservoir.
 The accommodation is arranged over two floors, comprising sitting room, kitchen/dining room, two double bedrooms, family bathroom, private enclosed garden, timber workshop/studio/home office and off road parking.
 EPC Rating: D.

-5 Frant Cottages is a delightful period cottage, built in the 1800s, which has been cherished by the current owners for over fifteen years, and during such time has been sympathetically updated throughout.
-The property benefits from double glazing and central heating.
+5 Frant Cottages is a delightful period cottage, built in the 1800s.
+The property benefits from double glazing and central heating throughout.

 Approaching the property, a walled boundary with gated access and pathway lead to front door.
 Inside there is a useful lobby with further door through to sitting room.

 The charming sitting room includes a decorative fireplace on a brick hearth with a floating timber shelf, built in base cupboard, window to front, doorway through to kitchen/dining room and family bathroom with staircase to first floor landing.